onnx/onnx/docs/docsgen/source/onnx_python/index.rst

 ++++++++++

 The following example shows how to retrieve onnx version, the onnx opset, the IR version.
-Every new major release increments the opset version.
+Every new major release increments the opset version (see :ref:`l-api-opset-version`).

-.. autofunction:: onnx.defs.onnx_opset_version

 .. exec_code::